timmons1234/project_template/README2.md

 Qualitative Research Method Approach

-Review the existing research and examine the current market

-Review off the shelf software and simulators as viable training material
+Perform data collection through literature review, examining the current market, reviewing off the shelf software/simulators to uncover a potentially new way to train network engineers.
+This data will then be compared to personal experiences and the experience of others in the field to determine viability.

 Examine future technologies as solutions to bridge the skill gap